 • Have the workers behind the fish counter cut your salmon into 3 oz portions (this saves you time cutting them, and will speed up the cooking too!)

 • Line your roasting pan with foil (I prefer a double layer).
-When dinner’s over, simply discard the foil and return the pan to the cabinet.
+If you don’t like aluminum foil touching your food, you can line the foil with parchment paper.
+When dinner’s over, simply discard the foil (and parchment).

-Cutting down on the dish washing gives me a little extra time for all that holiday shopping, party going, and memory making….and for occasionally whipping up a quick batch of homemade hot chocolate after dinner!
+Cutting down on the dish washing gives me a little extra time with my family….and for occasionally whipping up a quick batch of homemade hot chocolate after dinner!
 No one complains, I assure you! 😉

-- 4 Tbsp pastured ghee, divided (can substitute pastured lard for dairy free)
+- 4 Tbsp pastured ghee or avocado oil divided (use avocado oil for dairy free)

 - 2 tsp chopped sage